-Italy is a joy to travel by train — the views of the countryside are amazing, the rail system is efficient, and booking tickets is easier than ever.
+Italy is a joy to travel by train—the views of the countryside are amazing, the rail system is efficient, and booking tickets is easier than ever.
 Furthermore, Italy has a highly-developed high-speed rail network that quickly connects all major cities and slower local trains connect most of the small towns.
 It’s simply the best way to travel around Italy.
-In this guide, we’ll cover everything you need to know about Italy trains — from buying tickets to traveling between its great cities.
+In this guide, I’ll cover everything you need to know about Italy trains—from buying tickets to traveling between its great cities.

-Buying Italian train tickets is generally easy — in most cases, you can purchase tickets online and have them sent electronically to your phone/tablet.
+Buying Italian train tickets is generally easy—in most cases, you can purchase tickets online and have them sent electronically to your phone/app.

 Let’s first take look at where and how early to buy tickets…